 All fields have properties, which are set when you create a table or feature class.
 In ArcGIS, the first properties you set for a field are its name and data type.
-The other properties you set are dependent upon the data type of the field.
+The other properties you set are dependent on the data type of the field.

 - Field Name